kaleido-io/pet-dvp/atomic-settlement.md

 - Confidential ERC20 vs. Zeto
 - Zeto vs. Zeto

-The examples in this repository will demonstrate that **_a generic locking based settlement mechanism_** can be developed to support the major design patterns of privacy enhancing tokens, in multi-leg atomic settlement flows.
+The examples in this repository demonstrate that **_a generic locking-based settlement mechanism_** can be developed to support the major design patterns of privacy-enhancing tokens in multi-leg atomic settlement flows.

 ### Lock interfaces for the privacy tokens